Sabretooth (character): Death

 Sabretooth renews his rivalry with Wolverine following the latter's return to the X-Mansion.
 A fight soon breaks out with Wolverine tossing Sabretooth through a window.
 During the fight, Wolverine thinks back to the time when Sabretooth had, supposedly, killed Silver Fox.
 He remembers Sabretooth saying, "quod sum eris" and asks what it means.
 Sabretooth explains that it means "I am what you will be."
 Wolverine loses control and calls Sabretooth insane before placing his fist against Sabretooth's throat.
 Creed tells him if he extracts his claws, he will rip his heart out.
 Wolverine replies, "Let 'er rip", and pops his claws into Sabretooth's throat.
 Wolverine later regains consciousness and finds himself chained to the roof of the Blackbird.
 He quickly breaks free of the chains and is surprised to find Sabretooth piloting the jet.
 Wolverine breaks into the cockpit and begins choking Sabretooth with one of the chains and causes him to crash.

 The two emerge from the flaming wreckage and, while healing from the injuries sustained in the crash, begin fighting once again until separated by a lightning bolt, courtesy of Wolverine's former teammate and current Queen of Wakanda, Storm.
-A short time later Sabretooth is chained up in the royal palace of Wakanda and complains to Wolverine, Storm, and the Black Panther.
-Sabretooth snaps the chains and escapes into the jungle, with the Black Panther quickly giving chase.
-The Black Panther catches up to him and the two begin to fight, with Sabretooth quickly gaining the upper hand.
-He holds the Black Panther off the ground by the neck, preparing to strike a killing blow, when Wolverine suddenly appears and slices off Sabretooth's left hand.
+A short time later Sabretooth is chained up in the royal palace of Wakanda and complains to Wolverine, Storm, and Black Panther.
+Sabretooth snaps the chains and escapes into the jungle, with Black Panther quickly giving chase.
+Black Panther catches up to him and the two begin to fight, with Sabretooth quickly gaining the upper hand.
+He holds Black Panther off the ground by the neck, preparing to strike a killing blow, when Wolverine suddenly appears and slices off Sabretooth's left hand.